 Only one program on your computer can “own” your ANT+ dongle at any given time, so make sure you aren’t running any programs that use ANT+ dongles.
 The most common culprit here is Garmin’s software, “Garmin Express”.

 The vast majority of USB ports will work just fine for your ANT+ dongle, but there are potential issues here:

-- Power saving: especially prevalent on laptops, this turns off or reduces power to your USB ports and can cause problems
+- Power saving: especially prevalent on laptops, this turns off or reduces power to your USB ports and can cause problems.

 - USB version: make sure your ports are version 2.0 or higher, as USB version 1 will not work with Zwift.
 If possible use a USB 3.0 port.

 - Adequate power: some computers only send 100mA of current to certain USB ports, and you need at least 500mA.
 Purchasing a powered USB hub or switching to a higher-powered port on the computer can fix this.
-I recommend this Sabrent 4-port hub, but any powered USB hub will do!
+I use and recommend this Sabrent 4-port hub, but any powered USB hub will do!

 If you’re dripping sweat, water, etc on your USB dongle then it will stop working sooner or later.
 Simple solution: put the dongle into a small plastic bag so it is sheltered from sweat.

 A Special Note about Wahoo KICKR ANT+ Dropouts